 ABOUT OUR GRANT

-- Impact 100 Boston recognizes that there are many organizations doing important work improving the lives of underserved individuals and communities in the Massachusetts counties of Essex, Middlesex and Suffolk.
+Impact 100 Boston recognizes that there are many organizations doing important work improving the lives of underserved individuals and communities in the Massachusetts counties of Essex, Middlesex, Suffolk and Norfolk.
 To support this work and allow organizations to “dream big,” Impact 100 Boston will annually award a large transformational grant to a local nonprofit organization.

 TO BE ELIGIBLE TO APPLY FOR AN IMPACT 100 BOSTON GRANT, YOUR ORGANIZATION MUST MEET THE FOLLOWING CRITERIA: